 As a matter of fact, most people wrongly assume that diamond symmetry is the consistency of facet shape, size, and alignment.
-Consequently, the term for that type of symmetry is optical precision and the labs don't take that into account.
-Be that as it may, optical precision is a critical component of light performance as can be seen in the examples below:
+Consequently, the term for that type of symmetry is optical precision.

 Diamond Symmetry Grades:

-Most laboratory issued diamond grading reports rate symmetry on a scale that include ratings such as Poor, Fair, Good, Very Good, and Excellent or Ideal.
+Most laboratory-issued diamond grading reports rate symmetry on a scale that includes poor, Fair, Good, Very Good, and Excellent or Ideal.
 In general, the determining factors of each grade are as follows:

 AGS Ideal & GIA Excellent Symmetry: